jtco-io/aeon/readme.md

 * [Objection.js]( ): ORM for Node.js built on Knex
 * [SQLite](https://sqlite.org/index.html) or [PostgresQL](https://www.postgresql.org), see Knex ^ etc

-### Workflow

-The workflow once once catalyzed should allow for momentous and agile workflow.

-Any time you might change something that could make aeon and any other apps using it more composiable, go ahead and work it out on a Aeon Fork with out cluttering your project commits with experiments.

-Next up plan out your sprints, what features can you get to in that sprint and what can what.. nice to have?

-Is Aeon right or do I need to add any external packages to my codebase that I started from Aeon before actually iterating on features (chores).

-That is we would like to keep our CI success rate high in our orginal projects.

-We acheive this Software Quality Assurance (QA) through pre-commit, pre-push, continuous integration etc

-Such as typechecking, linting, unit and browser testing.

 This will spin up the following